 Research importance and research gap, up to 150 words):

 Shigellosis is a significant human global health problem, and Shigella is in charge of almost 165 million cases of this disease annually, of whom 163 million cases are in developing countries and 1.5 million cases are in developed countries.
-The main aims of the current survey are to identify Shigella spp. isolated from diarrheal patients by conventional biochemical tests, determine the antimicrobial susceptibility profiles by disk diffusion method, and type Shigella flexneri isolates using MLVA method
+The main aims of the current survey are to identify Shigella spp. isolated from diarrheal patients by conventional biochemical tests, determine the antimicrobial susceptibility profiles by disk diffusion method, and type Shigella flexneri isolates using MLVA method.

 .